AntJanus/WebDevelopment.META/Book/3-Getting Employed/1-avenues-to-employment.md

 title: Avenues to Employment
 ---
+flag: review
+---
 content:

-There are many types of jobs and many different ways to get them.
+There are many types of jobs out there and many different ways to get them.
 As you get better and progress through your career, more avenues on both sides will open up.
 Before I get into the *how*, let's talk about what kind of jobs there are:

 1. Salary
 2. Contract